 Example Hosts: BlueHost, Kinsta, Siteground

 I'm a professional web developer and I don't code small websites by hand anymore.
 It's stupid.
 It's overkill.
-You don't need to code to build a website in 2019— and I can show you how.Guide To Making A Website
+You don't need to code to build a website in 2020— and this guide can show you how.Guide To Making A Website